Mera Peak (6476m) and Island Peak (6189m)

 - Internal flights (inc Kathmandu to Kathmandu airport) or transport to and from Kathmandu if travelling by land

-- All meals except additional hot drinks and boiled water
+- All meals except additional hot and cold drinks and boiled water

 - Sagamartha and Barun National Park Fees